Director Roland Emmerich

 Most ’90s moment At the end of the film we finally see Dirk Diggler’s huge manhood in all its, er, glory.
 It felt like a milestone at the time.

 For many, this was the first film they saw by Paul Thomas Anderson, the writer-director who went on to help define leftfield American cinema in the 2000s with films including ‘Punch-Drunk Love’, ‘The Master’ and ‘Inherent Vice’.
 ‘Boogie Nights’ is an epic marvel: a tragicomic portrait of the late 1970s Californian porn industry, and the fate of one young man, Dirk Diggler (Mark Wahlberg), who has an extremely large – and so extremely in-demand – penis.
 It’s a stylistic tour de force, blessed with a brilliant soundtrack and a cast to die for.
 It’s hard to watch it now and not feel extremely sad for the loss of Philip Seymour Hoffman who plays Scotty, a troubled boom operator romantically obsessed with Diggler.
-Dave Calhoun
+DC

 Director Michael Mann

 Most ’90s moment The action takes place in 1757 – but that Enya-ish soundtrack gives it away.